dromotherm/documentation/pages/download.md

 sidebar: themis_sidebar
 permalink: download.html
 ---

-Download, unzip and burn on a blank SD card using [Balena Etcher](https://www.balena.io/etcher)
+{% include tip.html content="Download, unzip and burn on a blank SD card using [Balena Etcher](https://www.balena.io/etcher)" %}

 If you have a Themis machine, checkout [how to replace the SD](Themis_change_SD)